khuang9104/SoftwareEngineering-Kang-Huang/README.md

 ### Sprint 2: Game
 #### 1. A feature whereby when the game starts, the program rolls one die for each player to determine which player goes first.
 The result is used for the first move.
+(Done.
+Checked on Oct.28.2022 by Kang)
+Oct.28.2022 Kang:<br>
+Feature added and tested, each player can roll a dice to determined who go first when game start.
+(When equal, ask to reroll).

 #### 2. A feature whereby the current player is indicated on the display.
+(Done.
+Checked on Oct.28.2022 by Kang)
+Oct.28.2022 Kang:<br>
+The feature was added and tested and the prompt will show whose turn it is.

 #### 3. A feature that displays the pip number of every point on the board.
 The pip numbers should change depending on which player’s turn it is.